 Understand and Communicate the Treatment / Rehabilitation Process

 Again, the answer to how to get someone into rehab against their will is to have a plan.
-You need to understand and be able to describe detoxification, the difference between inpatient treatment and outpatient counseling, aftercare, and ongoing recovery meetings and techniques.
+One needs to understand and be able to describe detoxification, the difference between inpatient treatment and outpatient counseling, aftercare, and ongoing recovery meetings and techniques.

 Be Prepared For Excuses And Evasions

-Remember, you’re talking to an addiction that wants to perpetuate itself.
-Your loved one might say things like “I can always start rehab next month, when it’s less busy at work” that sound good, but are really just an evasion, a way to avoid having to make drastic changes to their life.
+The addicted person might say things like “I can always start rehab next month, when it’s less busy at work”, but thi is just an evasion, a way to avoid having to make drastic changes to their life.

-Be Prepared In Case Your Conversation Doesn’t Work
+Be Prepared In Case The Conversation Doesn’t Work

-While you should always hope for the best when trying to get someone into rehab, be prepared emotionally for the possibility that you’re not going to be able to.
+While one should always hope for the best when trying to get someone into rehab, one should be prepared emotionally for the possibility that addicted person is not going to be able to.
 According to the National Institute on Drug Abuse, only 11% of people with substance abuse addictions actually get the help they needed.

-And even if your loved one does agree to enter rehab, it’s not a given that the treatment program will “take” and be successful the first time.
+And even if the loved one does agree to enter rehab, it’s not a given that the treatment program will “take” and be successful the first time.
 An estimated 40% to 60% of people addicted to drugs or alcohol relapse.
-So, even if such an “intervention conversation” fails and the person refuses treatment, you may have “planted a seed” that bears fruit later.
+So, even if such an “intervention conversation” fails and the person refuses treatment, one may have “planted a seed” that bears fruit later.